nirmolcho/Clustering_and_TS_DS_Alg/README.md

 - **Time Series Prediction**: Our time series prediction models are contained in this directory.
 We have implemented three different types of time series predictions here: ARIMA, SARIMA, and Prophet.

-Each directory contains further README files for detailed explanations and instructions.

 ---